floweredscarf/su25/labs/lab05/index.md

 ![](img/intlist.png)

 All operations on the list are handled through an instance of an `SLList` object, which keeps a single instance variable `head` in order to track the first node in the linked list.
 The `SLList` object operates directly on the `IntListNode`s that make up the `SLList`.
 Note that `IntListNode` does not need any methods (other than some utility methods such as `toString()` and `equals()`, which you will use later).
-The main effect of using encapsulation, by using a reference to the `head` of a list, is allowing users that wants to interact with the `SLList` to know nothing about the internal representation of the list or how the operations will take place.
-Instead, the users could simply operate on list as a whole and the `SLList` representation itself will take care of the operations, including any null checks, size checks, or further operations.
+The main effect of using encapsulation, by using a reference to the `head` of a list,is hiding the internal representation and operations of the list from users.
+Instead, the users could simply operate on list as a whole and the `SLList` representation will take care of the operations, including any null checks, size checks, or further operations.

 ## Enhancement 2: Sentinel

 Although encapsulation shields users of our data structure from having to deal with cumbersome null checks, we as the implementors of our linked list class still have to handle them.
-However, we can eliminate null checks and simplify our code greatly with usage of a `sentinel` _node_ instead of a just the `head` pointer.
+However, we can eliminate null checks and simplify our code greatly with usage of a `sentinel` _node_ instead of the `head` pointer.
 The sentinel node always exists (even when our list is empty), and does not represent an actual node in the list.
 Its `next` field represents the front of the list, unless the list is empty.
 The sentinel's `item` is some meaningless value (in this example, we have chosen [42](https://en.wikipedia.org/wiki/42_%28number%29#The_Hitchhiker's_Guide_to_the_Galaxy), but it doesn't matter what its value is; **a sentinel's item should never be accessed**).
 The last node in the list should have its `next` pointing back at the `sentinel`, and an empty list is represented by just a `sentinel` node whose `next` points back to itself.
 In a box-and-pointer diagram, a empty singly-linked list with a sentinel looks like this:

 ![](img/emptyintlistsentinel.png)